Implementation of S.66A IT Act

 People's Union for Civil Liberties v Union of India

 A three-judge Bench will issue further directions to ensure implementation of the judgment in Shreya Singhal v Union of India, which declared Section 66(A) of the Information Technology Act, 2000 (the IT Act) unconstitutional.
+Through its Orders in this case, the Court must ensure that citizens are not jailed under a law that has already been held unconstitutional.

 The Information Technology (Amendment) Act, 2008 was passed to deal with new internet crimes, such as child pornography, identity theft, cyber-terrorism, etc. This Amendment introduced s 66A into the IT Act.
 This provision was intended to protect women from cyber crimes such as vulgar mobile phone messages.
 In effect, it criminalized ‘offensive speech’ online.